top of page

 Cancellation Policy

-You may cancel your enrollment up to 15 days before the start of the course for a full refund.
-No refunds will be issued after this period, except in extraordinary circumstances.
-To request a refund, please contact us here.
+You may cancel your registration up to 15 days before the start of the course for a full refund.
+Cancellations received after this date are non-refundable, except in exceptional circumstances.
+To request a cancellation or discuss special circumstances, please contact us here.

 Technical Requirements